-For more information about this report, or any questions relating to your drinking water, please call (805) 646-2114 and ask for Mike Hollebrands or visit our website at www.meinersoakswater.org.
+For more information about this report, or any questions relating to your drinking water, please call (805) 646-2114 and ask for Mike Hollebrands.

 TERMS USED IN THIS REPORT

 Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.